juhp/fbrnch/README.md

 builds a list of packages in a sidetag (generating it if no sidetags exist) in parallel ordered by build dependencies.

+For a long list of packages, it is generally better to `fbrnch sort` them first and then use the generated chain-build style output as arguments to `fbrnch parallel`.

 When building for a branch, merging from the next newer branch will be offered unless using `--no-merge`
 (then you may prefer to run `fbrnch merge <branch> ...` first instead).